nyurik/bindgen_helpers/README.md

 };

 "#)
-    // generated regex str includes all the renames, not just enums, but it's fine .rustified_enum(renamer.get_regex_str())
+    // note that generated regex str includes all the renames, not just enums .rustified_enum(renamer.get_regex_str())
     .parse_callbacks(Box::new(renamer))
     .generate().unwrap();